Ranger

 Starting Equipment

-- Shortbow: 1d6 damage, ranged weapon - Your primary combat tool
+- Hunter's Shortbow: 1d6 damage, +1 DEX — Your primary combat tool

-- 50 Copper: Starting currency for arrows and upgrades at the merchant
+- Starting Currency: For upgrades at the merchant

 What Are the Ranger's Class Features?